xdmushui/partner-center-sdk/develop/get-a-record-of-partner-center-activity-by-user.md

 <td>Value</td>
 <td>The value to filter by.
 The case of the value is ignored.
 The following value parameters are supported as shown in <a href="#request">Request syntax</a>:
 <ul>
 <li><p>searchSubstring - Replace with the name of the company.
-You can enter a substring to match part of the company name (e.g. &quot;bri&quot; will match &quot;Fabrikam, Inc.&quot;).</p>
+You can enter a substring to match part of the company name (for example `bri` will match `Fabrikam, Inc`).</p>
 <p>Example: &quot;Value&quot;:&quot;bri&quot;</p></li>
 <li><p>customerId - Replace with a GUID formatted string that represents the customer identifier.</p>
 <p>Example: &quot;Value&quot;:&quot;0c39d6d5-c70d-4c55-bc02-f620844f3fd1&quot;</p></li>
-<li><p>resourceType - Replace with the type of resource for which to retrieve audit records (e.g. Subscription).
+<li><p>resourceType - Replace with the type of resource for which to retrieve audit records (for example, Subscription).
 The available resource types are defined in <a href="https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.models.auditing.resourcetype"><strong>ResourceType</strong></a>.</p>
 <p>Example: &quot;Value&quot;:&quot;Subscription&quot;</p></li>
 </ul></td>
 </tr>